saferpay/sndbx/texts/app_integration.md

 4. The server saves the Token and forwards the RedirectUrl to the app.
 5. The app opens up the RedirectUrl either inside the default browser, or a Webview inside the app, so the customer can make his/her payment.
 6. The customer goes through the normal payment-process.
 After that he/she gets redirected to one of the RedirectUrls.
+7. Once the server recieves the callback, it executes the Assert/Authorization to call for the outcome.
+It then forwards all necessary data to the app, so the app can display a success, or failure!

 <div class="info">
   <p><strong>Tip:</strong> We highly recommend using the NotifyUrl (See container <strong>"Notification > NotifyUrl"</strong>), since it is a server-to-server callback, which avoids connection issues the customer may has with his/her smartphone.
 Once the connection is re-established, the app may execute a subsequent request to the server, to ask for the outcome!</p>
 </div>
-7. Once the server recieved the callback, it executes the Assert/Authorization to call for the outcome.
-It then forwards all necessary data to the app, so the app can display a success, or failure!

 ## <a name="mobile-faq"></a>FAQ